How to change WiFi to 2.4 GHz Spectrum? Do easily with 3 ways

 Stated again, each router will have a different setting.

-This can lead to you may feel it is difficult to change your WiFi band.
+This can lead to you may feel it is difficult to do the Spectrum router change to 2.4.

-Sometimes when this happens, Super G Mode can be an answer for this trouble.
+Sometimes when this happens, Super G Mode can be an answer to this trouble.

 Super G is a proprietary method for increasing the throughput of a wireless LAN using IEEE 802.11g (WiFi).